fhex01/fhex01.github.io/_posts/2025-07-03-targeted-timeroasting.md

 ![image](https://github.com/user-attachments/assets/0e5e5858-7c92-4850-a80d-cf18194e8b55)

-After importing the DLL into `Binary Ninja`, I identified one of the functions causing issues, located in `samsrv.dll`. **Unfortunately, analyzing everything in depth would take too much time**, so I’ll save that for a potential future article.
+After importing the DLL into `Binary Ninja`, I identified one of the functions causing issues, located in `samsrv.dll`. **Unfortunately, analyzing everything in depth would take too much time**, so I’ll save that for a potential future article. **Additionally**, DLL hooking generally requires having **local administrator privileges** on the machine, which means being **local admin on the domain controller**...

 ## Conclusion